deficollective/deficollective.github.io/content/english/blog/kaskade-campaign-launch.md

 **NB: Only volume traded through the [Kaskade interface](https://www.kaskade.finance/) is eligible for the incentives.**

-30k LUSD will be distributed over 30 days, meaning 7,500 LUSD will be distributed weekly.
-If you generate, for example, 5% of the total trading volume on Kaskade for that week, you will be able to claim 5% of 7500 = 375 LUSD.
+30k LUSD will be distributed to users who trade the LUSD/USDC over the next three weeks, meaning 10,500 LUSD will be distributed weekly.
+If you generate, for example, 5% of the total trading volume on Kaskade for that week, you will be able to claim 5% of 10 000 = 500 LUSD.

 ### What’s next